jguzzo522/twaterwell/README.md

 # Predicting Water-well Functionality based on Analysis from Model 4: Gradient Boosting Classifier
 Water scarcity is a significant threat to human life in Tanzania.
-This project aims is to predict non-functional water-wells so the Tanazanian government can quickly provide fixes to the waterwells, to ensure the population has drinking water.
+There are many water-wells in the country that try to address the issue of water starvation.
+However, the data indicate that many are non-functional.

 ## Goal
 The primary goal of this project is to identify factors contributing to the functionality status of water wells across Tanzania, distinguishing between functional and non-functional wells.
 The dependent variable studied was the 'status_group'.
 This binary classification was labeled as functional or non-functional water-wells.
 This project will provide significantly data to predict the likelihood of non functionality.
 The three major predictors of non-functioning water-wells are Dry Quantity of water, water point types labeled other, and older water-wells, especially water-wells created in the 1960's.
 This data allows the Tanzanian government, to mitigate potential water shortages.